null2264/ThinkPad-L460-OpenCore/README.md

   - Some iGPU-only Laptop users reported that `unfairgva=4` fixed it, you may test it on your device, but this workaround doesn't seems to be working on my Laptop
 - SD Card Reader
   - I don't see a point to support SD Card Reader since it's usually have a really slow RW
+  - If you need SD Card Reader you can try adding [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx) to your EFI

 ### ❓ Not Tested
 - MiniDP